slaclab/central_node_engine/README.md

 Once the test server is running the central_node_test.py (from mps_database package) can be used to send input status, receive mitigation from the server and check against expected mitigation values.

+By default the central node server does not evaluate fast rules, in the actual production system the fast rules are evaluated by firmware.
+However, for testing the logic the following can be used to enable fast evaluation by the software.
+This compile switch should be used for testing only:

+'''
+CXXFLAGS+= -DFAST_SW_EVALUATION
+'''